avnk-342/avnk-342/README.md

 ## 🚀 About Me

-- 🔭 I’m currently working on [Project Name or Description]
+- 🔭 I’m currently working on

-- 🌱 I’m currently learning [Technologies or Skills]
+- 🌱 I’m currently learning

-- 👯 I’m looking to collaborate on [Type of Projects or Technologies]
+- 👯 I’m looking to collaborate on

 - 🤔 I’m looking for help with [Specific Topic or Technology]